European hedge fund stars profit in buoyant January

 The average hedge fund gained 1.72 percent in January, according to Hedge Fund Research's HFRX index, which measures global hedge fund performance, with equity funds among the best performers, gaining 2.07 percent.

-Funds were helped by a 10 percent rise in the European banking sector .SX7P, after the European Central Bank provided banks with 489 billion euros of ultra-cheap, long-term cash, with more expected at the end of this month.
+Funds were helped by a 10 percent rise in the European banking sector, after the European Central Bank provided banks with 489 billion euros ($644 billion) of ultra-cheap, long-term cash, with more expected at the end of this month.

 Among the most high-profile winners was London-based Crispin Odey, whose Odey European fund is up 14 percent so far this year, with particularly strong performance coming in the past few days.

-The fund, which fell 20 percent last year, has benefited from its bullish positioning on sectors such as banks and media and individual stocks such as Pendragon (PDG.L) and Sports Direct (SPD.L).
+The fund, which fell 20 percent last year, has benefited from its bullish positioning on sectors such as banks and media and individual stocks such as Pendragon and Sports Direct.

 "Our stock selection has been good.
 It wasn't a stockpicker's year last year but we held our nerve," Odey CEO David Stewart told Reuters.